-Sticking to its roots the Converse All Star Pro BB keeps business super light up in the upper department by featuring new to the game QuadMesh set-up.
-We already had a chance to experience similar concept on the Kobe NXT 360 or Adapt BB with that shroud overlay, so it was something wow, but at the same time it was.
+Sticking to its roots, the Converse All Star Pro BB keeps business super light up in the upper department by featuring new to the game QuadMesh set-up.
+We already had a chance to experience a similar concept on the Kobe NXT 360 or Adapt BB with that shroud overlay, so it was something wow, but at the same time it was.
 If you thought that the NXT 360 has the most minimal upper, think twice, there’s a new top dog in the building.

 The QuadMesh is so damn thin that everyone playing with you can see what socks you’re wearing.
 This actually comes as a feature since you can play around with different color socks, therefore, creating different tints of the upper.
 Those neon green ones… sheesh… Make them look like one of those Off-White joints.

 As for the performance, straight out of the box, the upper molds your foot immediately for that awesome second-skin fit, which isn’t hindered by a plastic coating of the mesh or all of the fuse overlays & underlays.
 Since the QuadMesh is so thin, plastic and fuse layers must be involved in regards to adding rigidity & improving its durability.
 Usually, this type of tooling lacks one thing or another, but this time, everything is perfectly balanced, as all things should be.

 It’s a drop-in midsole as seen on many Kobe models, the latest being the Kobe AD NXT 360, actually, this is the closest stuff I can compare with as both of the models are featuring React foam.
 The only difference between the two is that the NXT 360’s midsole is a combo of React + Lunarlon, whereas on the Pro BB you get pure React core.